Shopping Cart No items

 Call toll-free : 1-877-385-8998

-Before taking your prescribed medication read all the instructions that was provided by your pharmacist.
-Take Pradaxa orally with a tall glass of water as instructed by your doctor.
+Before taking your prescribed Paradaxa dosage, read all the instructions that was provided by your pharmacist.
+Take the medication orally with a tall glass of water as instructed by your doctor.
+It can be taken with or without a meal.
 Make sure you take Pradaxa at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
 This medication should be taken on a regular basis to have optimal results.
 Do not change or increase your dose.
 You should continue taking this medication even if you feel well.

 This medication may contain medical and non medical ingredients that could cause an allergic reaction.
-Consult with your doctor about any known allergies before taking Pradaxa.
+Consult with your doctor about any known allergies before taking your prescribed Pradaxa dosage.
 Speak with your doctor about any known medical conditions relating to heart problems, kidney disease, bleeding problems, blood disorders, liver disease, recent surgery, stroke, or frequent injuries.
 Tell your doctor about any current medications or supplementation to avoid interactions with Pradaxa.

 Pradaxa can cause excessive bleeding.
 Avoid contact sports, or physical activity where injuries are possible.
 Take care around sharp objects and switch to a soft tooth brush to prevent gum bleeding.
 If you require any injections while taking Pradaxa make sure to have the injection in your arm so you can monitor the bleeding.